 You need an outstanding manuscript to catch an agent’s eye.
 Hire me as your freelance book editor and I’ll help you polish your work.

-This heady MFA question about novel theme comes from Valeria:
+This heady MFA question about book theme comes from Valeria:

 Some writers say they work around one certain theme, others just find the theme later.
 But what are your thoughts on it?